Colin Jerry: Life

 Colin Jerry was born in Petworth, Sussex, on 15 June 1936.
 During World War II his father was in the RAF and was stationed at Jurby on the Isle of Man, where Jerry and his mother visited during their holidays.
 Jerry grew attached to the island and returned to it often, including for his honeymoon following his marriage to Cristl in 1963.
-He moved to the Isle of Man permanently in 1968 when he took up a job as a teacher at Demense Road and then Peel Clothworkers' School where he spent the rest of his career.
+He moved to the Isle of Man permanently in 1968 when he took up a job as a teacher at Demesne Road and then Peel Clothworkers' School where he spent the rest of his career.

 Manx music and dance

 Colin Jerry's main musical interests when he moved to the island was New Orleans Jazz, and he came to play trumpet for the Garff City Stompers, and also occasionally for the Tholtan Builders.
 However, once living on the island he immersed himself in traditional Manx music, joining Celtic music sessions in Peel, from which emerged the band, Celtic Tradition.
 As was common for folk groups at that time, Celtic Tradition focused on an Irish/Scottish folk music repertoire, as there was no easy access to Manx music.
 Jerry looked into correcting this lack of a Manx repertoire by learning Manx and carrying out his own research.

 Jerry pulled together Manx music collected in the twentieth Century by Mona Douglas and at the end of the nineteenth Century in A. W. Moore's Manx Ballads and Music (1896) and W. H. Gill's Manx National Music (1898).
 Jerry also went to the important manuscript collections of Dr John Clague, W.H.
 Gill and J. F. Gill in the Manx Museum for music that had never previously been in print.

 Because of the difficulty that Jerry had encountered in unearthing these pieces of music, he decided to publish them to make them more easily accessible for others.
 By hand Jerry wrote out the staves, lyrics and a few illustrations for an Isle of Man Board of Education Local Studies Project, photocopied and made up into a booklet entitled Kiaull ny Manninee in 1977, which, in an expanded form, came to form Kiaull yn Theay ('Music of the Folk'), which was published by Yn Çheshaght Ghailckagh ('Manx Language Society') in 1978.
 The following year this was joined by a second volume, Kiaull yn Theay 2, published in 1979 in the same hand-written style as the first volume.

 The two Kiaull yn Theay books, affectionately known as the red and yellow books due to their distinctive covers, are widely used on the Isle of Man today, particularly in all of the island's schools.
 It has been reckoned that these books "have, without a doubt, formed the single most significant contribution to the promotion of Manx Music since its revival."